50% of Training is not Evaluated Beyond Level 1 (Source: CIPD Annual Survey)

 What ‘observable change in performance’ has been achieved?

-This further level has been added to evaluate the overall business objectives as set out at the start of any training programme.
+This further level has been added to evaluate the overall business objectives as set out at the start of any training programme and then once it has been completed.

 For our Clients this means: